metwork-framework/mfext/doc/layerapi2.md

 - we iterate in the "conflicts list" of the layer and we unload each referenced layer (if loaded)
 - we iterate in the "dependencies list" of the layer and we load each referenced layer (if not loaded)
 - if a dependent layer is not installed (so it can't be loaded), we give up the layer loading (unless this particular dependency is marked as optional)
-- then we load concretly the layer (we modify the current environnement)
+- then we load concretely the layer (we modify the current environment)

-Following modifications are done to the current environnement:
+Following modifications are done to the current environment:

 - we prepend to `PATH`: `{LAYER_HOME}/local/bin` and `{LAYER_HOME}/bin` (if corresponding directories exist)
 - we prepend to `LD_LIBRARY_PATH`: `{LAYER_HOME}/local/lib` and {LAYER_HOME}/lib` (if corresponding directories exist)
 - we prepend to `PKG_CONFIG_PATH`: `{LAYER_HOME}/local/lib/pkgconfig` and `{LAYER_HOME}/lib/pkgconfig` (if corresponding directories exist)
 - we prepend to `PYTHONPATH`: `{LAYER_HOME}/local/lib/python{PYTHON2_SHORT_VERSION}/site-packages` and `{LAYER_HOME}/lib/python{PYTHON2_SHORT_VERSION}/site-packages` (if corresponding directories exist)
 - we prepend to `PYTHONPATH`: `{LAYER_HOME}/local/lib/python{PYTHON3_SHORT_VERSION}/site-packages` and `{LAYER_HOME}/lib/python{PYTHON3_SHORT_VERSION}/site-packages` (if corresponding directories exist)
-- we add extra environnement variables listed by `{LAYER_HOME}/.layerapi2_extra_env` (if the file exists)
+- we add extra environment variables listed by `{LAYER_HOME}/.layerapi2_extra_env` (if the file exists)
 - we load/source the bash file `{LAYER_HOME}/.layerapi2_interactive_profile` file for interactive usage only (if the file exists)
-- we set a special environnement variable `METWORK_LAYER_{HASH}_LOADED` to memorize that the layer is loaded (`HASH` is a hash of the full layer home).
+- we set a special environment variable `METWORK_LAYER_{HASH}_LOADED` to memorize that the layer is loaded (`HASH` is a hash of the full layer home).

 ### What is done during layer unloading ?